Events - July-August 1940

 (Cdr C. L. Firth MVO) in heavy fog.
 IMOGEN's fuel

 tanks caught fire and the ship had to be abandoned.
 The

 Seventeen ratings were lost, while GLASGOW rescued ten

-the bow above the water line.
-Midshipman E. J. M. Lucas and one rating were
+bow above the water line.
+Midshipman E. J. M. Lucas and

 at Scapa Flow at 1750 after searching for IMOGEN's hulk.

 Light House keepers had reported a ship drifting westward